encode/broadcaster/README.md

 ## Where next?

+At the moment `broadcaster` is in Alpha, and should be considered a working design document.

+The API should be considered subject to change.
+If you *do* want to use Broadcaster in its current state, make sure to strictly pin your requirements to `broadcaster==0.1.0`.

+To be more capable we'd really want to add some additional backends, provide API support for reading recent event history from persistent stores, and provide a serialization/deserialization API...

 * Serialization / deserialization to support broadcasting structured data.
 * Backends for Redis Streams, Apache Kafka, and RabbitMQ.
 * Add support for `subscribe('chatroom', history=100)` for backends which provide persistence.
 (Redis Streams, Apache Kafka) This will allow applications to subscribe to channel updates, while also being given an initial window onto the most recent events.
+We *might* also want to support some basic paging operations, to allow applications to scan back in the event history.